isabelschoepsthiel/technologie/github/README.md

-# Welcome to the GitHub Docs Ethical Contribution Guide <!-- omit in toc -->
+# Welcome to the GitHub Docs

-Thank you for valuing responsible contribution and real authorship.
 Every conscious contribution you make helps build a secure, ethical, and human-centric platform — and will be reflected on [docs.github.com](https://docs.github.com/en).

-Please review our [GitHubs Code of Conduct ](https://github.com/isabelschoepsthiel/isabelschoepsthiel/raw/refs/heads/isabelschoepsthiel/github/docs/code-of-conduct-github-copyright-isabelschoepsthiel.pdf.pdf) Creator and Author, Isabel Schoeps neé Thiel
+Please review our [GitHubs Code of Conduct ](https://github.com/isabelschoepsthiel/isabelschoepsthiel/raw/refs/heads/isabelschoepsthiel/github/docs/code-of-conduct-github-copyright-isabelschoepsthiel.pdf.pdf) Creator and Author, Isabel Schoeps neé Thiel.

 This guide gives you an overview of the improved workflow — from opening an issue to contributing respectfully with full awareness of authorship, identity rights, and digital integrity.